Meet us at ShopTalk Europe, Booth L46

 • Make your CTAs clear, action-oriented, and visible on the page.

-• Incorporate relevant CTA sections within your webpage.
+• Incorporate relevant CTA sections within your webpage

-• Add client testimonials or trust badges to build credibility and reduce hesitation.
+• Add client testimonials or trust badges to build credibility and reduce hesitation

 • Make sure your site works well on all devices, as mobile traffic often accounts for a large share of your audience.

-Additionally, try using heatmaps or session recordings.
+At the same time, try using heatmaps or session recordings.
 They show how visitors move through your pages and where attention starts to fade.
 Tools like Heap or Amplitude can help you see which features attract conversions, while connecting this data with your CRM shows which CTA paths often lead to paid plans.

 CTA section in the saas blog article